aaananas/taxi/README.md

 After registration, you will be able to login (using login and password) and see information about another drivers, cars, drivers cars, assign driver to a car.
-Also all information about your actions will be logged in a local file on your computer (search logs/app.log in directory with, also you can change location in log4j2.xml).
+Also all information about your actions will be logged in a local file on your computer.
-The project is written using N-tier architecture, used Custom Injector to achieve loose coupling
+The project is written using N-tier architecture, used Custom Injector to achieve loose coupling.

 ---------------
  _**Technologies used**_: